mckayc/task-donegeon/README.md

 ## ✨ Features

+-   **AI Image Generation:** Admins can generate images for items from prompts within the Asset Manager and directly in the item editing dialog.
+A global image style can be set in the AI Studio for a consistent look.
 -   **Refactored Architecture:** The application's state management has been refactored from a single context into multiple, focused contexts for better scalability and maintainability.
 -   **Enhanced UI/UX:** Features improved loading states, engaging empty state components, standardized confirmation dialogs, and a new user onboarding wizard.
 -   **Selective Asset Library:** A large, built-in library of pre-made quests and items with a new dialog for selective, checkbox-based importing.